 Migraines are intensely painful headaches that can come on suddenly and last for days.
 Often, sufferers rely on medications for pain relief, but in addition to the side effects from the medicines, this strategy can trigger rebound pain when the effectiveness wears off.
 Fortunately, there are other ways to cope with migraines, including visiting a chiropractor.
-If you suffer from migraine pain, consider these ways of coping.
+If you suffer from migraine pain, consider these ways of coping and managing migraine pain.

 If you get migraines regularly, consider keeping a journal of when your headaches occur and what you were eating, drinking, and doing during the run-up to your migraine.
 Keeping a journal of this information can help you identify some of your migraine triggers.
 For example, some people find that certain kinds of cheeses, chocolate, stress, or lack of sleep cause them to get a migraine.
 When you know your triggers, you can take steps to avoid them to help to reduce the frequency of your headache.